LLM Unlearning with LLM Beliefs: Rethinking Existing Works: Failure Modes and Mechanisms

 \textbf{Qualitative Evaluations.} The mismatch between metric outcomes and actual semantics raises concerns about the reliability of the adopted measures.
 Furthermore, one may question whether such failures are merely corner cases.
 These concerns motivate a shift toward LLM-based evaluations, which proves to align more closely with human evaluation~\citep{zheng2023judging}.
 Therefore, we turn to design LaaJ evaluation, considering two perspectives for the LLM unlearning goal:

-\begin{itemize} \item \textbf{Naturalness.} As seen in Case 1, responses after unlearning may collapse into incomprehensible sentences, prompting users to question the overall reliability of LLMs.
+\begin{itemize}[leftmargin=*,itemsep=0.4em,parsep=0em,partopsep=0em,before= ,after= ] \item \textbf{Naturalness.} As seen in Case 1, responses after unlearning may collapse into incomprehensible sentences, prompting users to question the overall reliability of LLMs.
 To avoid this, unlearned models should produce fluent and logical responses, irrespective of their semantic content.

 \item \textbf{Similarity.} Echoing Case 2, model responses after unlearning should differ notably from the original ones, thereby preventing privacy leakage or exposure to harmful content.
-This objective aligns with the unlearning goal in Section~\ref{subsec:pre-def}, where seeks to eliminate the associated knowledge rather than merely removing the unlearning corpora. \end{itemize}
+This objective aligns with the unlearning goal in \S\ref{subsec:pre-def}, where seeks to eliminate the associated knowledge rather than merely removing the unlearning corpora. \end{itemize}

 These two perspectives operationalized as LaaJ prompts, with ratings from 0 (failure) to 5 (success) indicating the unlearning strength.
-See Appendix~\ref{sec:appx-laaj-prompt} for further details of our LaaJ evaluation.
+See Appx.~\ref{sec:appx-laaj-prompt} for further details of our LaaJ evaluation.